I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Inside the San Telmo Museum

-As the San Telmo Museum has expanded over the years, so has its scope.
+As the San Telmo Museum has expanded over the years, its scope has also grown.
 There’s a bit of everything Basque here, from historical artifacts to contemporary art.
-Thanks to the entrance hall being in the new addition to the building, visits start with modern times & then jump back to the past.
+Thanks to the entrance hall being in the new addition to the building, visits start with modern times and then jump back to the past.

 san telmo museum san sebastian 700x525

-Other temporary exhibitions have included the works of various artists, musicians, filmmakers, & poets, including local Eduardo Chillida.
+Other temporary exhibitions have featured the works of various artists, musicians, filmmakers, and poets, including local artist Eduardo Chillida.

-Thanks to the layout of the building, what initially appears to be a fairly small museum fills a long strip between existing buildings & the mountain.
+Thanks to the building’s layout, what initially appears to be a fairly small museum fills a long strip between existing buildings and the mountain.
 As you exit the modern expansion, modern San Sebastián meets the past.

 The interior courtyard & cloister provides a break between the new sections & the old.